European shares fall after Italy downgrade, soft Asia data

 * Italy's credit downgrade weighs on sentiment

-* Energy shares drop again as Brent slips below $67 (Adds closing prices)
+* Energy shares drop again as Brent slips below $69 (Updates with new prices)

 By Alistair Smout and Sam Wilkin